michaelmov/michaelmovsesov.com/content/projects/02-tmobile-dashboard.md

 ![T-Mobile Dashboard](../assets/img/dashboard.jpg "T-Mobile Dashboard")

 ##### My Role
-As a lead UI engineer, I worked closely with a team of machine learning engineers from T-Mobile to get sample data sets, which I accessed via REST API.
-Then, I collaborated with a UI designer to prototype data visualizations leading up to the final UI build and deployment.
+As a lead UI engineer, I worked with a team of machine learning engineers from T-Mobile to get sample data sets, which I accessed via REST API.
+Then, I collaborated with a UI designer to prototype data visualizations using Vue.js framework and D3 library leading up to the final UI build and deployment.

 ##### Technologies
-HTML, SCSS, JavaScript, Vue.js, D3
+JavaScript, Vue.js, D3, HTML, SCSS, Bootstrap